Self-Compassion Worksheet

 As for healthcare professionals, the following can use this Self-Compassion Worksheet:

 So long as they specialize in dealing with and treating clients with mental health-related problems, they can use this for their work.
 They can use this or other Self-Compassion Worksheets for therapy discussions with their clients, whether during individual appointments or group therapy, where people can share their thoughts about themselves.
-Another helpful resource is the Compassion Worksheet if your clients also struggle to be compassionate toward others.
+Another helpful resource is the compassion worksheet, which can be used alongside relaxation techniques and dialectical behavior therapy for a comprehensive approach to client care.

 What are the benefits of using this Self-Compassion Worksheet?